Are you looking to have a fun and zany Festivus? Check out these important tips.

 Festivus Tip #3: It's okay to cry before, during and after the Feats of Strength.
 Don't feel bad!
 A lot of people tend to cry when they see two out of shape grown-ups smash their bodies together.

-Festivus Tip #4: When preparing a well-balanced Festivus feast, keep in mind that Jujyfruits is not really fruit and Marble Rye should not actually be served on a fishing pole.
+Festivus Tip #4: When preparing a well-balanced Festivus feast, keep in mind Jujyfruits is not really fruit and Marble Rye shouldn't be served on a fishing pole.

-Festivus Tip #5: When you go to fetch your Festivus pole from the crawlspace, make sure you don't get distracted by other items that you may have in storage, such as a used Waterpik, the set from the Merv Griffin show or even a large carton of tinsel.
+Festivus Tip #5: When you go to fetch your Festivus pole from the crawlspace, make sure you don't get distracted by other items that you may have in storage, such as a bicycle you never ride, the set from the Merv Griffin show, or a large carton of tinsel.

 Festivus Tip #6: When Festivus is near, always be on the lookout for Festivus miracles.
 Did a parking spot open up right in front of you?
 Did the candy machine drop two Twix bars when you only paid for one?
 Did your fear of clowns give you an excuse for skipping a trip to the circus with the kids?
 These all count.